Mastercard/flow/IMPLEMENTATION_STATUS.md

 prerequisite itself is now satisfied.
 Historical entries below retain their original evidence and are superseded on the user-trial status by this section.

+## Native progress: prerequisite-only helper rejected — 2026-09-17

+After recording the successful user trial, the retained three-flow Launcher reproducer was restored at the existing native test seam.
+With unchanged production code it failed its bounded coordination check in 5.93 seconds: one worker holds independent work while the only queued prerequisite cannot progress.
+No scratch harness or consuming SUT workload was executed by the agent.

+A narrower candidate tracked actual registered/unstarted leaves and permitted factory-side help for a lone predecessor with selected successors, retaining the existing wide-backlog behavior.
+The reproducer and independent-progress checks at four workers and the reference 12/20 profile passed (three cases).
+The core admission suite passed 124 cases, including duplicate-registration/start lifecycle coverage.
+The wider native contract run nevertheless failed six of 233 cases: five fixture-cancellation checks and the previously observed busy-chain terminal listener-order assertion.
+All 77 native-resource and 18 stop-budget cases passed.

+The five cancellation failures timed out waiting for cancellation callbacks while native cleanup was deliberately held.
+A prerequisite can itself retain native cleanup on the factory stack; being a predecessor does not establish that inline execution returns in time for factory-owned cancellation-query observation.
+The JUnit 6.0.3 public CancellationToken API offers query/cancel, not a notification subscription to replace that observation.
+The listener-order failure is recorded separately; it does not establish the cause of the readiness stall.

+This candidate is rejected, not a production fix.
+All four edited source/test files were restored exactly to the committed baseline before revalidation.
+The new candidate-only tests and implementation are retained in `C:/Data/Code/flow-ticket25-acceptance-20260917/native-single-predecessor-rejected.tar.gz` (SHA-256 `b7d2affb3e4d0a35ae07e25ccd76e711e009437b7862307e160a08086e8f7158`).
+Logs use the `flow-native-progress-followup-` prefix under `C:/Data/Code/`;
+interrupted attempts are distinct from the completed contract run.
+There is no new PIT score and no permission to weaken cancellation, hide the bounded red case, force-release ownership or substitute another body executor.
+A native-wait solution must preserve reachable cancellation observation as well as readiness.

+Rollback validation completed in stages.
+The initial 42-project run ended after the report module's 168 cases, before completion of packaging.
+The first resume failed a GUI-test cleanup because Windows reported a generated JavaScript file in use by another process; that failure is preserved separately.
+The unchanged filter suite passed all 72 cases with its two existing skips on the next resume.
+No unrelated process was stopped or environment repair applied.

+The final combined fresh reactor XML contains 2,950 cases across 191 suites: seven failures, zero errors and 21 skips.
+Only the same six imported-skill link checks and historical analysis property check failed, all in the documentation module (1,212 cases).
+This is neither an uninterrupted nor a green full-reactor result.
+Both the separate rollback install and the final resumed run completed the core's 369 cases with two existing skips and all 306 Jupiter cases without failures or errors.
+Passing restored tests do not resolve the bounded stall.
+Built and installed core/adapter JAR hashes match; the unrelated consumer-probe edit is unchanged.
+Final source, XML, JARs and logs are retained separately in `native-single-predecessor-restored.tar.gz` in the same evidence directory; the earlier GUI failure is in `native-followup-restored-gui-lock.tar.gz`.

+Standards and Spec reviews found no actionable issues in this investigation record.
+Tickets 19/25 retain the existing cancellation design and prohibit new broader machinery.
+A proposal to observe cancellation independently of the enumerating factory therefore needs an explicit scope decision before coding;
+no such redesign or new mutation acceptance is claimed here.

 ## Native method-source compatibility — 2026-09-17

 A real Launcher regression exposed a remaining ticket-33 compatibility defect: